-Ordinary recurrent neural networks have two shortcomings of
+Ordinary recurrent neural networks have two shortcomings:

-Vanishing/exploding gradient problems
+Vanishing or exploding gradient problems

 Gradient clipping

-The vanishing gradient issue in recurrent neural networks (RNNs) refers to the problem of the gradients becoming extremely small as they propagate through the network during backpropagation.
-The reason behind this phenomenon is that, in every time step, the gradients are subject to the weights of the network, and when these weights are of small value, the gradients will also reduce to a small scale.
-Consequently, the network can encounter challenges in acquiring long-term dependencies since the insufficient gradients cannot efficiently update the weights.
+The vanishing gradient issue in RNNs refers to the gradients becoming extremely small as they propagate through the network during backpropagation.
+The origin of this phenomenon is that, in each time step, the gradients are subject to the network weights.
+When these weights are small, the gradients become small.
+Consequently, the network has difficulty acquiring long-term dependencies because the insufficient gradients do not efficiently update the weights.
 This drawback can cause inadequate execution and a delayed convergence rate in RNNs (Hebbar et al., 2022).

-Similarly, if the gradient update is too much it leads to unstable and inaccurate predictions.
-This issue is particularly common in RNNs because they have feedback loops that can amplify the gradients over time, leading to an exponential increase in their magnitude.
-The exploding gradient problem can be addressed by using gradient clipping, which limits the maximum size of the gradients, or by using more stable RNN architectures such as the LSTM or GRU.
+Similarly, the predictions become unstable and inaccurate if the gradient update is too much.
+This issue is particularly common in RNNs because they have feedback loops that amplify the gradients over time, leading to an exponential increase in their magnitude.
+The exploding gradient problem can be addressed by using gradient clipping, which limits the maximum size of the gradients, or by using more stable RNN architectures such as LSTM or gated recurrent units.